-This feeling of knowing all of us, that we truly did meet at Sinai, or at least a camp, provides comfort during uncomfortable times.
-I believe this drive to discover our universal Jewish connections contributes to the success of the virtual gameshow Who Knows One? and other such online silliness that has exploded during the pandemic.
+This feeling of knowing each other, that we truly did meet at Sinai, or at least a camp, provides comfort during uncomfortable times.
+I believe this drive to discover our universal Jewish connections contributed to the success of the virtual game show Who Knows One? and other such online silliness that exploded during the pandemic.

 Humanity has seen these things before, but we have not and we can forget that the communities we build facilitate holiness in our midst.
-Holidays seem less holy when separated by a screen.
-Learning becomes mechanical, less joyous when instructed without human interaction.
-Laughter is canned.
+Holidays can seem less holy when separated by a screen.
+Learning can become mechanical when instructed without human interaction.

 But we still have our shirts and chance meetings on the streets.
-These moments, along with the smiles and laughter of my kids, keep me going.
-Even as the Jewish High Holiday season gives way to darker, colder days, I’m comforted knowing that I’ll need that long-sleeved T-shirt even more.
+These moments, along with the smiles and laughter of my kids, kept me going.
+Even as the Jewish High Holiday season gave way to darker, colder days, I was comforted knowing that I would need that long-sleeved T-shirt even more.